jonas089/L2-sequencer-utils/readme.md

 Due to 1. and 2. the barrier of entry for most full-node Blockchain protocols is quite high and becoming a validator is a financially straining process.
 To contribute to POW one usually needs to purchase expensive hardware and to participate in POS one must either be an early adoptor, join a pool, or purchase a large quantity of tokens, often in the tens of thousands to even hundreds of thousands of U.S. dollars.

 ## A.4.
-PoED advantages
+PoDT advantages

-PoED solves most of these problems and can be combined with a flexible model to form a crypto-economic incentive.
+PoDT solves most of these problems and can be combined with a flexible model to form a crypto-economic incentive.
 A validator node will have minimal hardware requirements since the computational power required to calculate zk random values is minimal.

-PoED could be employed in a full-node Blockchain / Smart Contract Platform, but it could also be used for decentralized transaction sequencing for Layer 2 rollup solutions.
+PoDT could be employed in a full-node Blockchain / Smart Contract Platform, but it could also be used for decentralized transaction sequencing for Layer 2 rollup solutions.

+# Consensus Manifesto: PoDT (B.1.-B.x.)

-# bT
+## B.1. bT

 Every node in a PoDT network will generate a Block for each round.
 All Blocks will be gossipped to live peers and each live peer will commit to a vector of signed timestamps.
 Therefore every node will "own" a block that is associated with a list of timestamps: